 When choosing an exterior paint, think of the walls that you will paint on as a canvas.
 Next, picture the roof as the background of this painting.
 You need to realize that the roof, whether it is shingle, terra coat, iron, or whatever material it is made from, should be a factor in your choice of color.
 It forms the backdrop of the entire paint job.
 The colors that you choose need not be similar, but at the very least they must be in harmony.

 Nature should inspire the exterior colors that you choose for your house.
 If your home is near a beach, shades of blue or pink might make for a good choice of external colors.
 If your house is surrounded by trees and greenery, an earthy palette of colors might be ideal.
 Take your cue from nature.

 - Borrow from Your Neighbors

 The second place to get inspiration is from your neighbors.
 The reason that you want to cross check the color options that you are considering with the dominant color in the neighborhood is that you do not want to stand out like a sore thumb.
 Deviating from what is the predominant color scheme in the community could put you in the crosshairs of the neighborhood as well as zoning laws in your locality.

 - Consider Things That Will Not Be Painted

 Certain parts of the exterior will not be painted.
 For instance, the brown color of wooden doors should be left intact.
 The same goes for the building material of your house.
 If the building block is red brick, leave it red.
-The gist of this is that once you have identified parts of the exterior that will not be painted, choose a color scheme that syncs with the colors that already present in the structure.
+The gist of this is that once you have identified parts of the exterior that will not be painted, choose a color scheme that syncs with the colors that are already present in the structure.